-In order to preserve NZ girl culture, this project aims to identify ‘girlhood’ objects in New Zealand museums, libraries, archives, schools, historical societies, and art galleries, and then create an exciting exhibition that informs and inspires girls of today with the stories, achievements and struggles of yesterday’s girls, as well as reaching a general audience.
+In order to preserve NZ girl culture, this project identified ‘girlhood’ objects in New Zealand museums, libraries, archives, schools, historical societies, and art galleries, and created an exciting exhibition that informs and inspires girls of today with the stories, achievements and struggles of yesterday’s girls, as well as reaching a general audience.

 - Empower NZ girls with knowledge of their own histories

 - Establish a continually growing online exhibition

 - Provide a public research & educational database platform